tgstation/common_core/Interesting Planets/Human Space/The Core Territories.md

 * A home for the worst the galaxy has to offer, the Locker is where those deemed too dangerous to be held in any standard prison are sent.
 * Perhaps the most famous inhabitant of the Locker, Sterling Q. Atamann, the former Archmagister of the Wizard's Federation, is kept in a special "null-cell" within the highest security portion of the prison.

 Located in a remote system somewhere on the fringes of the TerraGov core, the Locker (as it is colloquially known) is humanity's highest security prison, for humanity's worst criminals.
 Built into an asteroid within a nebula and guarded by a detachment of the TerraGov navy, the prison houses a diverse range of evil types: mass murderers, war criminals, the criminally insane; they all find their way to the Locker.
 Once you're there, you're not leaving.
-In over 150 years of operation, nobody has successfully escaped the Locker- though many have tried.
+In over 150 years of operation, nobody has (officially) successfully escaped the Locker- though many have tried.

 Commissioned in 2405 as a replacement for the previous Jump Three Incarceration Facility, the Locker is divided into 3 categories: Supermax, Hypermax, and Psych-Detention.
 Given the Locker is only used for criminals who are serving a life sentence *and* are so dangerous to society that they must be entirely separated from it, these distinctions are more geared towards liberties granted to the prisoners: visitation rights, luxuries, etc.